Yuji-github/X_ray-Oject-Detection/README.md

-# X_ray-Oject-Detection
+# X_ray-Oject-Detection with YOLO <br>
 This data sets are form Kaggle (over 100GB) <br>
-The codes need to run on Kaggle and Google Colab
+The codes need to run on Kaggle and Google Colab respectively
 <br>
 Kaggle Section: <br>
 1: Connatenate <br>